-Meets very few applicable criteria or has significant deficiencies applicable applicable Meets most applicable criteria and is exemplary in some areas Consistently meets all applicable criteria and exemplary in many Was not in a position to assess Professional Domains and Criteria 1 2 3 4 5 N/A Altruism Demonstrates sensitivity to patients' and others' needs, including taking time to comfort the sick patient Listens with empathy to others Prioritizes patients' interests appropriately Balances group learning with his/her own 0 0 0 0 0 0 Duty: Reliability and Responsibility Fulfills obligations in a timely manner, including transfer of responsibility for patient care Informs supervisor/colleagues when tasks are incomplete, mistakes or medical errors are made, or when faced with a conflict of interest Provides appropriate reasons for lateness or absence in a timely fashion Prepared for academic and clinical encounters Actively participates in discussions Fulfills call duties Timely completion of MD Program and hospital registration requirements 0 0 0 0 0 0
+Meets very few applicable criteria or has significant deficiencies applicable applicable criteria with no Meets most applicable criteria and is exemplary in some areas Was not in a position to assess Professional Domains and Criteria 1 2 3 4 5 N/A Demonstrates sensitivity to patients' and others' needs, including taking time to comfort the sick patient Listens with empathy to others Prioritizes patients' interests appropriately Balances group learning with his/her own O 0 0 0 0 0 Pulfills obligations in a timely manner, including transfer of responsibility for patient care Informs supervisor/colleagues when tasks are incomplete, mistakes or medical errors are made, or when faced with a conflict of interest Provides appropriate reasons for lateness or absence in a timely fashion Prepared for academic and clinical encounters Actively participates in discussions Fulfills call duties Timely completion of MD Program and hospital registration requirements D 0 О 0 0 0

-Excellence: Self-improvement and Adaptability Accepts and provides constructive feedback Incorporates feedback to make changes in behaviour Recognizes own limits and seeks appropriate help Prioritizes rounds, seminars and other learning events appropriately Respect for Others: Relationships with Students, Faculty and Staff Maintains appropriate boundaries in work and educational settings Establishes rapport with tearn members Dresses in an appropriate manner (context specific) Respects donated tissue; cadavers Relates well to patients, colleagues, team members, laboratory staff, service, and administrative staff Honour and Integrity: Upholding Student and Professional Codes of Conduct Accurately represents qualifications Uses appropriate language in discussions about cases and with or about patients and colleagues Behaves honestly Resolves conflicts in a manner that respects the dignity of those involved Maintains appropriate boundaries with patients 0 Students, Faculty and Staff • Maintains appropriate boundaries in work and educational settings • Establishes rapport with team members • Dresses in an appropriate manner (context specific) • Respects donated tissue; cadavers • Relates well to patients, colleagues, team members, laboratory staff, service, and administrative staff Honour and Integrity: Upholding Student and Professional Codes of Conduct • Accurately represents qualifications • Uses appropriate language in discussions about cases and with or about patients and colleagues • Behaves honestly • Resolves conflicts in a manner that respects the dignity of those involved • Maintains appropriate boundaries with and Professional Codes of Conduct Accurately represents qualifications Uses appropriate language in discussions about cases and with or about patients and colleagues Behaves honestly Resolves conflicts in a manner that respects the dignity of those involved Maintains appropriate boundaries with 0 Respects confidentiality Uses social media appropriately Respects diversity of race, gender, religion, sexual orientation, age, disability, intelligence and socioeconomic status 0 Recognize and Respond to Ethical Issues in Practice Recognizes ethical issues and dilemmas in case vignettes and in practice Examines personal values in relation to challenges in educational and clinical settings Applies ethical reasoning skills to case situations Acts appropriately with respect to complex ethical issues Understands options to respond to unprofessional and unethical behaviours of others 0 Comments (mandatory) Please provide comments regarding any scores of 1 or 2.
-If the score was based on a critical incident, pleacomplete the critical incident section below (mandatory) Please provide comments regarding any scores of 1 or 2.
-If the score was based on a critical incident, please
+Excellence: Self-improvement and Adaptability Accepts and provides constructive feedback Incorporates feedback to make changes in behaviour Recognizes own limits and seeks appropriate help Prioritizes rounds, seminars and other learning events appropriately ٥ 0 0 0 0 0 Respect for Others: Relationships with Students, Faculty and Staff • Maintains appropriate boundaries in work and educational settings • Establishes rapport with team members • Dresses in an appropriate manner (context specific) • Respects donated tissue; cadavers • Relates well to patients, colleagues, team members, laboratory staff, service, and administrative staff 0 Ο Ο 0 Ο O Honour and Integrity: Upholding Student and Professional Codes of Conduct • Accurately represents qualifications • Uses appropriate language in discussions about cases and with or about patients and colleagues • Behaves honestly • Resolves conflicts in a manner that respects the dignity of those involved • Maintains appropriate boundaries with patients • Respects confidentiality • Uses social media appropriately • Respects diversity of race, gender, religion, sexual orientation, age, disability, intelligence and socioeconomic status 0 0 0 0 0 0 Recognize and Respond to Ethical Issues in Practice Recognizes ethical issues and dilemmas in case vignettes and in practice Examines personal values in relation to challenges in educational and clinical settings Applies ethical reasoning skills to case situations Acts appropriately with respect to complex ethical issues Understands options to respond to unprofessional and unethical behaviours of others 0 0 0 0 0 0 Comments (mandatory) Please provide comments regarding any scores of 1 or 2.
+If the score was based on a critical incident, please complete the critical incident section below support or constructive detailed coaching collaboration and co-learning.